SuperPaintman/response-time/README.md

 Response time for **Crystal** servers.

-This module set response HTTP Header
+This module set response HTTP Header like this:

 > X-Response-Time: 0.0722ms